Bhuvnesh Chaturvedi: Early life and education

 Born in May 1928 in Mainpuri, Uttar Pradesh, he was educated at Herbers College, Kota.
 An advocate and journalist by profession, Shri Chaturvedi was actively involved in student and youth movements, he was President of NSUI during 1953-56.

 Career

 He started his legislative career with the Rajasthan Legislative Assembly, where he was member from 1972 to 1977.
 He represented Rajasthan in the Rajya Sabha for three terms, from 1982 to 2000.
 He was Union Minister of State for the Prime Minister's Office from February 1993 to May 1996 and Minister for Science and Technology from December 1993 to May 1996.
 He was also the Director of Bank of Baroda.

-He started two schools Bal Vidyalaya(later Bhuvnesh Bal Vidyalaya) and Bal Mandir (later Bhuvanesh Bal Mandir) at Kota.
-He also build a Science Museum at Bal Vidhyalaya, Kota which was inaugurated by Honourable Dr. A.P.J.
-Abdul Kalam (Former President of India).
-He also contributed for the development of crematorium at Kota.
+He started two schools in Kota: Bal Vidyalaya (later Bhuvnesh Bal Vidyalaya) and Bal Mandir (later Bhuvanesh Bal Mandir).
+He also built a Science Museum at Bal Vidhyalaya, Kota, which was inaugurated by Honourable Dr. A.P.J.
+Abdul Kalam (former President of India).
+He also contributed to the development of a crematorium in Kota.